 - In Matthew 18:15-20, God Commands Full Forgiveness, Not Full Relationship Rights Again

 The third most common misuse and abuse of Matthew 18:15-20 is when people think that after this process of forgiveness is followed, the offender should be given full relationship rights again with the person who was offended.

 Nowhere in Matthew 18:15-20 does Jesus deny the reality of relationships.
 While forgiveness is commanded, God does not expect Christians to forget that damage was done and act the same before the offense occurred.
 When possible this should happen.
 But it is impossible to think that a wound can be instantly healed all the time.
-Forgiveness can be given in a moment, but sometimes it just takes time for the heart the relationship to heal.
+Forgiveness can be given in a moment, but sometimes it just takes time for the relationship to heal.
 For example, if a husband and wife go through Matthew 18:15-20 after an affair occurred and forgiveness happens, the adulterer should not be punished for his or her sin.
 But that does not mean the one who was cheated on must act as though the affair never happened.

 He or she has every right to ask extra questions if that person is going on a business trip similar to the trip where the affair took place.
 The person who was sinned against is not required to instantly no longer be sad or hurt.
 If the person who did the offending complains about the relationship still being different even though they asked for forgiveness, they are misunderstanding biblical forgiveness and Matthew 18:15-20.

 Forgiveness is freeing someone of the punishment they deserve for their sins.
 Relationships, however, are built on trust and actions.
 A relationship will never be restored without forgiveness, but to have true restoration more things are often needed too.